naufalmuafi/bank-customer-churn-prediction/Project_Documentation.md

 Based on the background, we can identify the problem that can be solved in this project.

 1. Banks want to proactively identify customers who are likely to leave, allowing them to implement retention strategies.
+So, how can the data be defined for use in creating a good model?
 2. Accurate prediction of customer churn can significantly impact customer satisfaction and overall business performance.
+Then, how can we create a machine learning model to predict the churn of bank customers?

 ### Goals

 Next, we can outline the desired objectives of this project.

-1. Develop a machine learning model to predict bank customer churn.
+1. Develop a machine learning model to predict bank customer churn using well-defined and well-analyzed data.
-2. Achieve high accuracy in predicting whether a customer will stay or exit from the bank.
+2. Aim to achieve high accuracy, surpassing 85%, in predicting whether a customer will choose to stay or exit from the bank.

 ### Solution Statements

-To achieve our goals, we will explore multiple machine learning algorithms, including K-Nearest Neighbors (KNN), Logistic Regression, Support Vector Classifier (SVC), and Random Forest.
+To achieve our goals, we will explore the data with strong analysis and multiple machine learning algorithms, including K-Nearest Neighbors (KNN), Logistic Regression, Support Vector Classifier (SVC), and Random Forest.
 We will fine-tune hyperparameters and select the best-performing model based on accuracy.

+- During the Data Analysis phase, we analyze the data using:
+   - Assesing and Cleaning the Data
+   - Univariate Analysis
+   - Multivariate Analysis
+- Then, in the Data Preparation phase, we employ various methods, including:
+   - x

 ## Data Understanding